A Parent’s Guide to Impression 5 Science Center

 Visitor Tips

-When it comes to tips to Impression 5, I both had to learn the hard way and be schooled by some veteran mommas.
+When it comes to visiting, I both had to learn the hard way and be schooled by some veteran mommas.
+Try these tips for a good time had by all:

-1) Make your Visit Hands-Free.
+1) Make Your Visit Hands-Free.
 Strollers are allowed throughout the museum, but they do get in the way and make it hard to interact with your kids.
 Having a baby carrier and backpack is great.

 I’ve noticed that when I bring in a coffee/drink I usually regret it.
 I’m constantly trying to figure out where to put it while helping one of my kiddos, hoping it doesn’t get knocked over or spill out of my hands.